nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --tls-min-proto-version=<VER>

     Specify minimum SSL/TLS protocol.
-The   following
-    protocols are  available: TLSv1.2, TLSv1.1  and TLSv1.0.
 The name matching is done in  case-insensitive manner.
-    The   versions   between   :option:`--tls-min-proto-version`   and
+The  versions between :option:`--tls-min-proto-version` and  :option:`\--tls-max-proto-version` are
-    :option:`--tls-max-proto-version`  are enabled.
-If the  protocol
-    list advertised  by client does not  overlap this range, you will receive the error message "unknown protocol".
+    enabled.
+If the protocol list advertised by client does not  overlap  this range,  you  will  receive the  error message "unknown protocol".
+The available versions are:
+    TLSv1.2, TLSv1.1, and TLSv1.0

     Default: ``TLSv1.1``

 .. option:: --tls-max-proto-version=<VER>

     Specify maximum SSL/TLS protocol.
-The   following
-    protocols are  available: TLSv1.2, TLSv1.1  and TLSv1.0.
 The name matching is done in  case-insensitive manner.
-    The   versions   between   :option:`--tls-min-proto-version`   and
+The  versions between :option:`--tls-min-proto-version` and  :option:`\--tls-max-proto-version` are
-    :option:`--tls-max-proto-version`  are enabled.
-If the  protocol
-    list advertised  by client does not  overlap this range, you will receive the error message "unknown protocol".
+    enabled.
+If the protocol list advertised by client does not  overlap  this range,  you  will  receive the  error message "unknown protocol".
+The available versions are:
+    TLSv1.2, TLSv1.1, and TLSv1.0

     Default: ``TLSv1.2``